Tracer particle in a confined correlated medium: an adiabatic elimination method: Application to specific models

 Finally, we can compute the stationary potential $W(R)$ in \cref{eq:W(R)}.
 In the quadratic case we have $h=0$, so a non-vanishing $W(R)$ is only obtained in the presence of boundary fields ($h_1\neq 0$).
 This case is described by capillary \bcs (see \cref{eq_bcs}), for which

 Again, this form suggests to introduce a dimensionless coupling describing the significance of boundary fields as

-In the quadratic case it is in general not possible to obtain analytical expressions for the drift and diffusion coefficients [apart from $\mu(R)$ in the passive case, see \cref{eq:coefficients_quadratic_passive}].
+For a quadratically coupled tracer, it is in general not possible to obtain analytical expressions for the drift and diffusion coefficients reported in \cref{eq:coefficients_quadratic_reactive,eq:coefficients_quadratic_passive}, apart from $\mu(R)$ in the passive case.
 In particular, the stationary distribution in the passive case [which is given in \cref{eq:stationary_dist_generic} in terms of $D(R)$] has to be evaluated numerically, while $P_s(R)$ for the reactive case is available in explicit form via \cref{eq:marginal_stationary}.
 Both distributions are plotted in the first two panels of \cref{fig:LG_quad}.

 In the reactive case, the stationary distribution is independent of the type of dynamics (model A or B) due to detailed balance.
 Furthermore, the probability density of the tracer particle is peaked at the boundaries for Dirichlet \bcs, or at the center of the interval for Neumann \bcs, but both these features become less pronounced as we move away from the critical point, \ie, upon decreasing $\xi$.
 The difference between model A and B, however, becomes more evident in the passive case: in particular, for model A and Neumann \bcs, the stationary distribution is no longer unimodal (see \cref{fig:LG_quad_pass_pot}).
 Similar features are shared by the (reduced) diffusion coefficients $D_r(R)$ in the passive and reactive case, which are plotted in the bottom row of \cref{fig:LG_quad}.
+Notably, the effective diffusivity $D_r$ is enhanced in the passive case due to the additional noise provided by the OP field.
+By contrast, in the reactive case, the diffusivity is reduced, which can be understood as a consequence of the suppression of OP fluctuations due to the quadratic coupling.
+These findings are in qualitative agreement with the behavior of a tracer in a bulk medium \cite{demery_diffusion_2013}.